zeroentropy-ai/legalbenchrag/README.md

 # LegalBench-RAG

 This repository contains the LegalBench-RAG benchmark, which can test any retrieval system over the task of identifying the correct snippets that answer a given query.
+LegalBench-RAG allows to compute precision and recall at the character level for any given retrieval system in a deterministic way.

 # Download